 toScreen.py is a good way to test the radio telescope, but it does not store data. writeToFile.py can store the data, and you can run this in the same way in IDLE and terminal.
 This script stores data in a text file, which should be found in the folder named ‘Data.’
 If you run this, it will ask for the gain, the sample rate, what duration of time you want the Pi to read the ADC, and the name of the file in which you store this data.
 The radio telescope will pick up the radio signal strength at points throughout the time the radio telescope has been scanning the sky will be stored in the Raspberry Pi.

 After collecting the data, it can be graphed in a spreadsheet program, by first getting the timestamps of the data, putting them in column A, then getting the data, and putting them in column B. This can be achieved by using the column.py script.
 To get the timestamps, run the script, then enter time for the message asking which to read, the timestamps or the data values.
 In reading the graph, it is important to know that the leftmost point on it represents the westernmost point in the sky that was scanned.

 Step 6: Further Use

-The radio telescope can be used for observing not just the sun, but other celestial objects such as stars, using the same method as used for the sun.
+The radio telescope can be used for observing at frequencies between 10.2 GHz and 12.75 GHz.
+Not just the sun can be observed, but other celestial objects within such as stars, using the same method as used for the sun.
 If you have any questions, comments or concerns, let me know in the comments.